-Whether or not a service takes place will be up to the families to decide.
+Whether or not a service takes place is up to the family to decide.

 Is it possible for a husband and wife to be buried or interred together?

 How do I go about making arrangements?

 Can you give some idea of the costs involved?

 Are there restrictions as to what I can have written on the plaques or gravestones?